paulroseau/rust-executable-packer/notes/program-execution.md

 ## Intro

 - On Linux, executables are written in the ELF binary format.
 ELF files can be of different types, namely they can be:
     - an executable
     - an object (`.o`) which is a "part" of an executable and which can be bundled with other `.o` to make an executable.
 This bundling process is called linking
     - a shared object (`.so`) which essentially is a shared library, it is an object which holds some binary code that an executable can link against at run time

-- To build such an ELF file you need to write you need to compile code (for `C` you would use `gcc`) to get `.o` files and link them with the linker, `ld` to get an executable.
+- To build such an ELF file you need to write code and compile it (for `C` you would use `gcc`) to get `.o` files and finally link those `.o` files with the linker, `ld`, to get an executable.

 - The resulting executable can be:
   - statically linked: it contains all the binary code necessary to its execution